AMS Art Collection: Abandoned Village, Rivers Inlet, B.C. (1947) by E.J. Hughes

-This landscape painting joined the collection in 1948 as a first piece Block Hall Art Collection.
-The AMS paid 150 dollars for this oil painting "with the aid of fund donated by Lawren S. Harris and the graduating class of that year."
-This painting has become one of the most valuable works in the collection; in 2016, Hughes' another painting from 1949 was purchased for about 1.6 million dollars.
+This landscape painting joined the collection in 1948 as a first piece Brock Hall Art Collection.
+The AMS paid 150 dollars for this oil painting "with the aid of funds donated by Lawren S. Harris and the graduating class of that year."
 This particular piece was valued at 900,000 dollars in the 2017 report.
-Although this piece is important in the history of AMS Art Collection, the AMS Council's Ad-Hoc Committee for the Sale of Hatch Art Planning and Execution (SHAPE) planned on selling this piece as a part of 2017 referendum, which allowed AMS the sale of up to 4 pieces from the collection.
+Despite its important in the history of AMS Art Collection, the AMS Council's Ad-Hoc Committee for the Sale of Hatch Art Planning and Execution (SHAPE) planned on selling this piece as a part of 2017 referendum, which allowed AMS the sale of up to 4 pieces from the collection.
+After a series of delays, it was decommissioned in 2022 alongside South of the Coppermine by A.Y Jackson and Northern Image by Lawren Harris, and subsequently sold through the Heffel Gallery for $1,801,250.

 Passiflora V (1963) by Roy Kiyooka

 This piece by Roy Kiyooka, an oil painting with some collage element on masonite was first exhibited at the Fifteenth Annual Contemporary Exhibition and Sale organized by the Women's Auxiliary to the Vancouver Art Gallery in 1963.
-The Block Hall Art Committee purchased this piece for five-hundred dollars from New Design Gallery, which was one of the first Canada's contemporary art galleries located at 1157 West Pender Street in Vancouver at the time.
+The Brock Hall Art Committee purchased this piece for five-hundred dollars from New Design Gallery, which was one of the first Canada's contemporary art galleries located at 1157 West Pender Street in Vancouver at the time.
 Passiflora V officially joined the collection in 1965, on the same year when Kiyooka became an associate member of the Royal Canadian Academy of Arts and represented Canada at the Eighth São Paulo Biennial in Brazil, where he won a silver medal.